threnjen/boardgamegeek/README.md

 All projects should be run from within the priamry `boardgamegeek` directory or relative paths will be a problem.

+## Project Requirements

 AWS is required for this project to run as presented.
 Running on the cloud is not a free service.
 The authors of this repo are not responsible for any costs incurred by your usage of AWS services.

-## Project Requirements
+A separate repo is provided with full instructions to set up the entire ecosystem of this project on AWS.
+Clone this repo: https://github.com/threnjen/boardgamegeek_terraform and closely follow the installation instructions to create the AWS environment.

 This project uses Pipenv as its environment manager.
 Documentation on pipenv is outside the scope of this repo.